mlennox/swapiexplorer/README.md

 ## Setup

-This app was created using `npx create-react-app swapiexplorer` which generates a [new readme file which you can read, here](./README.create-react-app.md)
+This app was created using `npx create-react-app swapiexplorer` which generates a [new readme file which you can read, here](./README.create-react-app.md) - however I soon 'ejected' the app

 ## Starting Goals